 “Marcus, I think your dad might have some more important things to worry about.
 Like, I don’t know, the whole town going crazy?”

 “You shot Charlie!”
-Donnie yelled at Davidson.
+Donnie yelled at Davidson from behind the driver’s seat.
 “I think you might have killed him!”

 Miss Avery’s head rose, her pale face peeking out from the tangled mess of hair.
 Her voice was shaking, “Where are we going?”

-The Deputy answered calmly, though Donnie’s comment had taken the wind from him.
+The Deputy answered calmly, though Donnie’s comment had taken the wind from his sails.
 That boy was only a child.
 “Back to the station.
 I’m going to contact the Sheriff and we’ll get this whole thing figured out, okay?
 Everybody just cool out, okay?
 Try to relax…”

 Davidson’s eyes went from the road to the rear-view then back to the road.
-He reached over and switched on his siren.
+He reached over and switched on the siren.

 Leaning back in his seat, Davidson exhaled slowly, rubbing his eyes tiredly.